Peter Diefenbach: Deinbac

 In a torus, bacterions exiting left come in right, vice versa, and bacterions exiting above come in below, and vice versa.

-Cockaigne is a region where mana grows in plenty.
+Cockaigne is a region (1/64 of the world) where mana grows in plenty.
+This can create two different living environments in the same simulation run.

 Initial number of bacterions